edsu/wikicites/README.md

 wikicites
 =========

 wikicites is a module that allows you to get a stream of recent citations out of Wikipedia(s) as JSON.
-Citations are the foundation of Wikipedia, since editors are strive for [verifiability, not truth](https://en.wikipedia.org/wiki/Wikipedia:Verifiability,_not_truth) and citations are what make verification possible.
+Citations are the foundation of Wikipedia, since editors are focused on [verifiability, not truth](https://en.wikipedia.org/wiki/Wikipedia:Verifiability,_not_truth), and citations are what make verification possible.

 Install
 -------